IngwiePhoenix/IceTea_old2/README.md

 Use the plus (`+`) operator to combine arrays, since `tag()` returns all targets matching a tag.

 This is all I am going to show for now...
-See for a bit of backstory below!
+See the wiki for more.

 ## Inspiration
 Okay...
 So I was working a lot with script extensions and had to use either `phpize`, `node-gyp` or something else.
 If I wanted to port a library to multiple languages, I was quickly caught up rewriting and typing redundant information.
 So I wanted to be able to do something as simple as: